glassroom/heinsen_tree/README.md

 ### Inference

-At inference, you can compute naive probability distributions at every level of depth with a single Softmax:
+At inference, you can compute naive probability distributions at every level of depth with a single Softmax function, which runs efficiently because by default `scores_in_tree` is masked at each level of depth with `-inf` values, which PyTorch maps to zeros, without incurring floating-point computation:

 ```python
 pred_probs = scores_in_tree.softmax(dim=-1)  # [batch_sz, tree.n_levels, tree.n_classes]
 ```

+#### Predicting Paths that Exist in the Tree

-We recommend that you restrict the space of allowed predictions to *only paths that exist in the tree*, which `ClassTree` stores in a buffer named `paths` (corresponding to matrix P in the paper).
+We recommend that you restrict the space of allowed predictions to *paths that exist in the tree*, stored in `tree.paths`, a PyTorch buffer corresponding to matrix P in the paper.
+There are many techniques you can use for selecting the path or paths in `tree.paths` that most closely match the naively predicted probabilities.

-For example, here we predict the top k paths in `tree.paths` that have the smallest Levenshtein distance to each naively predicted path in the batch.
+For example, here we predict the top k paths in `tree.paths` that have the smallest [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to each naively predicted path in the batch.
 The possible classes at each level of depth in a path are fixed, so we can compute Levenshtein distance efficiently by summing elementwise differences between paths:

 ```python
 k = 5